BijelicLukas/Unity-Tutorial-Test/README.md

 Alright next up would be to add HP and the UI.
 ## UI
 ### Healthbar
-> First off, we merge the Shooting branch back to our main branch.<br><br>
+First off, we merge the Shooting branch back to our main branch.
-> I will continue to work in main branch since we now know how this whole branch things works.<br><br>
+I will continue to work in main branch since we now know how this whole branch things works.
-> Let's make a Healthbar.
-For that we will add a UI-Element, specifically a Panel UI-Element.<br><br>
+Let's make a Healthbar.
+For that we will add a UI-Element, specifically a Panel UI-Element.

-> I recommend to use the Anchors to change the size and position of it, since this should make it always the same size and position for every resolution. <br><br>
+I recommend to use the Anchors to change the size and position of it, since this should make it always the same size and position for every resolution.
-> You can duplicate the Panel and change the color.
-One of them has to be the Background, showing the max-HP, the other will be in the Foreground showing our current-HP.<br><br>
+You can duplicate the Panel and change the color.
+One of them has to be the Background, showing the max-HP, the other will be in the Foreground showing our current-HP.

-> Let's make a script for the UI, so that we can adapt the Foreground Panel with our current HP.<br><br>
+Let's make a script for the UI, so that we can adapt the Foreground Panel with our current HP.
-> I will show you the code and explain it after.
+I will show you the code and explain it after.
 First of we will change our PlayerData script:
 ```C#
 public class PlayerData : ScriptableObject
 {